-The Last Chinatown
+Watermarks of the Last Chinatown

 Part of the Hewlett 50 Arts Commissions in Media Arts, the MAH is pleased to announce a new project in collaboration with local artists Huy Truong, Susana Ruiz, and Karen Tei Yamashita related to the history of Santa Cruz Chinatowns.

-As part of the project, Truong and Ruiz will also work closely with a number of history-makers and leaders in the Santa Cruz AAPI community, including George Ow Jr., an elder and one of the last residents with memories of living in the last Chinatown.
+As part of the project, Truong and Ruiz worked closely with a number of history-makers and leaders in the Santa Cruz AAPI community, including George Ow Jr., an elder and one of the last residents with memories of living in the last Chinatown.
 As Ow explains, Chinatown may have been a ghetto, but it was also a haven not only for the Chinese but for Black people, Mexican people, Filipino people, and other groups for whom it wasn’t safe or legal to live elsewhere in Santa Cruz.
 Thus, Chinatown in Santa Cruz and Chinatowns across the country were not a space solely devoted to marginalization, but a place where Chinese culture and traditions could be preserved and passed down from generation to generation, as well as revised and transformed in diasporic and multicultural contexts.

 Header image: An image of Georgina Wong and George Ow Jr (1942) overlaid on a digital model of Chinatown, rending courtesy the artists and photo courtesy the estate of George Lee.